 It was a good run of wonderful weather!
 Just like that though, cooler temps, shorter days and rainy weather has descended on Chicago!
 And just like that, I am sick!
-Getting sick this time of year is a good wake-up call for me though.
-It reminds me that I need to get back on track with taking care of myself.
+That is to say, getting sick this time of year is a good wake-up call for me though.
+So, it reminds me that I need to get back on track with taking care of myself.
 If you are a mom like me, then you know self-care during the week is often put on the back burner!
 Yet with the holiday season just around the corner, now more than ever it is important to program ourselves to take care better care of ourselves.
 This post shares 5 ways to establish self-care for the week ahead.

-Drink Water.
-We all know this is true but why is it easier said then done?
-To better discipline myself to drink at least 48 oz of water day, I find two things helpful.
+Certainly, we all know this is true but why is it easier said then done?
+So, to better discipline myself to drink at least 48 oz of water day, I find two things helpful.
 One, I stock up on Smart Water bottles when I head to the grocery store.
 I keep them on hand in the car so they are within easy reach when driving around.
 When at home, I rely on my S’well bottle (here).
 I have the 25 oz size and by filling it up with water twice during the day, I have hit my goal!
-I also like to add doTerra essential lemon oil to my water for added benefits and flavor as well.
+Also, I like to add doTerra essential lemon oil to my water for added benefits and flavor as well.

-Set a bed time.
 By far, this is the hardest advice to follow.
-It’s not so much that I am a night owl that I find myself going to bed late.
+However, it’s not so much that I am a night owl that I find myself going to bed late.
 It’s more the fact that I need time to decompress after the rest of my household heads to bed.
 I often find myself falling asleep on the couch with the television on though and stumbling upstairs hours later.
 My back hurts, my sleep cycle is off and I wake up feeling sluggish.
-I am starting to get into a new routine to get myself to bed earlier now by heading upstairs before everyone else.
-I am alone in my room, with a good book in hand or show to watch.
+Right now, I’m starting to get into a new routine to get myself to bed earlier now by heading upstairs before everyone else.
+I’m alone in my room, with a good book in hand or show to watch.
 By 10:00, lights are off and I am able to get a good night sleep!
-I wake up the next day feeling happier and refreshed!
+Consequently, I wake up the next day feeling happier and refreshed!

 One of the ways I stay on track with self-care during the week is by making grain bowls for lunch.
 They are a sure proof way to establish good lunch habits for the week.
 Since there are so many ways to create them, it is hard to get sick of having them everyday!
 Besides that, they are visually appealing and easy to put together.
 With this in mind, here is a guideline: